 According to the TRFA, the HFSF appoints its Representative as well as its Observer (who has no voting rights in the Board's Committees) or replaces them with a written request addressed to the Chairperson of the Board and their appointment is completed immediately from the receipt by the HoldCo's/Bank's BoD of the HSFS's written request and no further procedures are required.
-Pursuant to the TRFA, the HFSF Representative has the right to participate in, request the convocation of, and include items on the agendas of the Audit Committee, Board Risk Committee, Remuneration Committee and Nomination Committee.
-In addition, HFSF is entitled to the assistance by an independent consultant of international reputation and established experience and expertise, to perform its own evaluation of the Board Committees, in accordance with the article 10 of L. 3864/2010 as in force.
+Pursuant to the TRFA, the HFSF Representative has the right to participate in, request the convocation of, and include items on the agendas of the Audit Committee, Board Risk Committee, Remuneration Committee and Nomination and Corporate Governance Committee.

-According to the TRFA provisions, the members of the Audit, Board Risk, Remuneration and Nomination Committees should be at least three (3) and should not exceed 40% (rounded to the nearest integer) of the total number of Board members, excluding the representative of the HFSF.
-The Committees' Chairpersons should be independent non-executive members and shall meet the requirements provided for in Law 3864/2010.
+According to the TRFA provisions, the members of the Audit, Board Risk, Remuneration and Nomination and Corporate Governance Committees should be at least three (3) and should not exceed 40% (rounded to the nearest integer) of the total number of Board members, excluding the representative of the HFSF.
+The Committees' Chairpersons should be independent non-executive members.
 The Committees' members should be non-executives with the majority of them, excluding the representative of the HFSF, independent non-executives, except for the Audit and Board Risk Committees where 75% and 1/3, respectively, of their members (excluding the representative of the HFSF and rounded to the nearest integer) should be independent non-executives.
 For any deviations from the TRFA provisions, the prior consent of HFSF should be received.